First of all, yes you can get final expense insurance on your parents.

-Many people think because they are an organization designed for senior advocacy, whatever they recommend surely is in your best interest right?
+Many people think because AARP is an organization designed for senior advocacy, whatever they recommend surely is in your best interest right?

-First, the primary life insurance plan for burial expenses they sell is actually term life insurance.
-It’s not even burial insurance!
+First, the primary AARP life insurance plan for burial expenses is a term life insurance policy.

-It’s a policy that completely expires once your parent turns 80 years old.
+It’s a plan that expires once your parent turns 80.
 At that point, you would have no coverage.

 In addition to the policy expiring, the price goes up every five years.

-Burial insurance plans for parents are suppose to be permanent whole life coverage.
-AARP will market their term life plan as burial insurance, but it is anything but.
+Burial insurance plans for parents are supposed to be permanent whole life coverage.

-You can pay less 100% of the time by going with another insurance company.
+You can pay less by going with another insurance company.

 Everyone knows them because of their spokesperson Alex Trebek.
 Just like AARP, they too spend big money to make their name well known as means to garner trust.

 While they are not bad per say, the problem is their coverage is very costly.